5.7.3 Continuation of Health InsuranceIn accordance

 provisions of state and federal laws.
 One element is continuation of

-weeks total of benefits coverage during Family and Medical Leave to bond
+weeks during a Family and Medical Leave if she takes the Family and Medical leave to bond

 with her child.
 An employee on Family and Medical Leave for

-reasons other than pregnancy is eligible for group health insurance
+reasons other than pregnancy who is enrolled in the group health insurance

-coverage at the employee's regular premium cost for a period of up to
+coverage remains covered for a period of up to

 four months, provided the employee submits a physician's notification of